 What We Give Back

-Sasiani, was born out of our combined passion for African travel her wildlife, ecosystems, people and vast spaces We have a strong desire to help preserve Africa’s vulnerable wilderness regions and all that live there.
+Sasiani, was born out of our combined passion for African travel, her wildlife, ecosystems, people and vast spaces and a strong desire to help preserve the continents vulnerable wilderness regions and all that live there.

 We believe that conservation is as much about people and wildlife as about the environment.
-With thanks to our Partners, who have progressively initiated changes to the face of nature-based tourism in Africa, we are now seeing an exponential commitment to Conservation and Eco Tourism; particularly in East Africa and Southern Africa with many national parks and concessions restocking their wild areas with wildlife species that were previously poached and hunted to local extinction.
+With thanks to our Partners, who have progressively initiated changes to the face of nature-based tourism in Africa, we are now seeing an exponential commitment to Conservation and Eco Tourism; particularly in East and Southern Africa with many national parks and concessions restocking their wild areas with wildlife species that were previously poached and hunted to local extinction.

 Simultaneously, we contribute to the Wilderness Wildlife Trust, a non-profit entity that is also supported by Wilderness Safaris.
 The trust was created to support a wide variety of projects and initiatives throughout Africa: from anti-poaching units, conservation and wildlife management, wildlife and environment research to educational bursaries and scholarships. http://www.wildernesstrust.com/

 Additionally, a percentage of all profits are also donated to other non-profit organisations dedicated to conservation initiatives, veterinary care and the fight against wildlife extinction in Australia.

 Our partners are World Leading Safari Specialists, Wildlife Experts and Philanthropists who have pioneered and established both commercial and non-profit organisations that are dedicated to the preservation of Africa.
 With our combined commitment to global sustainability, together we use Conservation and Eco Tourism to help highlight the earth’s plight.